shaikahmadnawaz/oop/README.md

 **this** - Refers to the current object in a method or constructor

 **package** - A package in Java is used to group related classes.
 Think of it as a folder in a file directory.
 We use packages to avoid name conflicts, and to write a better maintainable code.

+**static** - In static we'll create only one instance of that static member that's shared across all instances of the class.

+- When a member is declared as static it can be acessed before any of the object of class is being created and without referencing to that object we can access the variables.

+- static variables are independent on objects.